cmlzaGk/cmlzaGk.github.io-src/content/python_project_layouts.md

 The file \_\_init\_\_.py is a special file that is executed when a package is imported in the runtime.

-Here bettermpathlib, bettermathlib\_tests are packages inside distribution bettermath-lib. randomweb\_app and randomwebapp\_tests are packages inside distribution randomweb-app, and finally main is a package inside package randomweb\_app.
+Here bettermathlib, bettermathlib\_tests are packages inside the distribution bettermath-lib. randomweb\_app and randomwebapp\_tests are packages inside the distribution randomweb-app, and finally main is a package inside the package randomweb\_app.

-## setup.py, \_\_init\_\_.py and requirements.txt

-The three files play a significant role in app development.
+## setup.py

 setup.py is part of setuptools and defines properties of a distribution.